cenk-idris/stock_market/README.md

 ### Buying & Selling Stocks

 - Users can buy and sell stocks directly from the stock detail screen.
-- After a successful transaction, users are returned to the stock detail screen with a confirmation message.
+- After a successful transaction, users receive a confirmation message or error reason.

 ### Viewing Wallet